JohnBoersma/github-example/README.md

 Just fork the original repo at pragmaticlearning/github-example, make your changes and send over a Pull Request.

 I'm adding some text here.

+Now I'm adding some more, on the update_readme branch.